 As the name suggests, this stage verifies the artifacts produced at the prior stage.
 After the evaluation is complete, the students become aware of the difference between the desired solution and what they actually accomplished.
 The instructor is responsible for providing feedback to the students about their work, so they can clearly understand the reasons of either failure or success.

 We propose the usage of checklists to evaluate software engineering learning.
 Checklists are collections of items whose purpose is to verify if individual requirements of the work were done.
 The verification is binary.
-Each item can be marked as done or undone.
-The final score is measured by computing how many items of the checklist were done.
-It is desirable that the checklists allow instructor independent verifications, that is, the score obtained is the same regardless of the person who evaluated the artifacts.
-Large corporations can benefit from this sort of evaluation, since it helps homogenizing the knowledge among the employees, specially in aspects that involve internal standards and regulations.
+Each item can be marked as done or not done.
+The final score is measured by computing how many items were done.

+It is desirable that the checklists allow instructor independent verifications, i.e., the score obtained is the same regardless of the person who evaluated the artifacts.
+Large corporations can benefit from this sort of evaluation, since it helps homogenizing the competences of the employees, specially in aspects that involve internal standards and regulations.

 Besides, it helps creating an atmosphere of fairness, since personal opinions would have no impact in the evaluation.
-This is particularly relevant in software engineering disciplines, in which there may be several solutions for the same problem, and the best solutions are usually underrated by the examiner.
+This is particularly relevant in software engineering disciplines, in which there may be several solutions for the same problem, and the best solutions might get overlooked by the examiner.

 We emphasize that different checklists can be part of the same evaluation, measuring different skills.
 If a final grade is necessary, it can be a weighted composition of the individual checklists, with weights balanced according to the course goals.

 The checklists can also be balanced according to a profiling strategy.
 In this case, the results are used to spot strengths and weaknesses.
 By identifying the weaknesses, it is possible to take corrective actions to overcome individual limitations.
 In large organizations, it is also important to identify people's strengths, so that their efforts can be channeled to functions where their skills are leveraged at their full extent.
+More about the composition of checklists is discussed in Section 3.